soffes/blog/published/2007-01-20-apple-is-amazing/apple-is-amazing.markdown

 ---
-title: Apple is Amazing
+tags:
+- apple,
-categories: apple, quote
+- quote
 ---

+# Apple is Amazing

 > Apple reported quarterly profits surged 78% to a record $1 billion.